fixie-ai/ai-jsx/packages/docs/docs/tutorials/aijsxTutorials/part7-tools.md

   checkStockPrice: {
     description: 'Check the price of a stock.',
     parameters: {
+      type: 'object',
+      properties: {
         symbol: {
           description: 'The symbol of the stock to get price for.',
           type: 'string',
-        required: true,
         },
       },
+      required: ['symbol'],
+    },
     func: checkStockPrice,
   },
   getHistoricalPrices: {
     description: 'Return historical prices for a stock.',
     parameters: {
+      type: 'object',
+      properties: {
         symbol: {
           description: 'The symbol of the stock to get price for.',
           type: 'string',
-        required: true,
         },
+      },
+      required: ['symbol'],
     },
     func: getHistoricalPrices,
   },